 Subtitles and Transcript

-0:22 First, of course you know, a leader needs the guts to stand out and be ridiculed.
-But what he's doing is so easy to follow.
-So here's his first follower with a crucial role; he's going to show everyone else how to follow.
+00:22 First, of course you know, a leader needs the guts to stand out and be ridiculed.
+What he's doing is so easy to follow.
+Here's his first follower with a crucial role; he's going to show everyone else how to follow.

-1:01 And here comes a second follower.
+01:01 And here comes a second follower.
 Now it's not a lone nut, it's not two nuts -- three is a crowd, and a crowd is news.
 So a movement must be public.
-It's important to show not just to show the leader, but the followers, because you find that new followers emulate the followers, not the leader.
+It's important to show not just the leader, but the followers, because you find that new followers emulate the followers, not the leader.

-2:12 The biggest lesson, if you noticed -- did you catch it? -- is that leadership is over-glorified.
-That, yes, it was the shirtless guy who was first, and he'll get all the credit, but it was really the first follower that transformed the lone nut into a leader.
+02:12 The biggest lesson, if you noticed -- did you catch it? -- is that leadership is over-glorified.
+Yes, it was the shirtless guy who was first, and he'll get all the credit, but it was really the first follower that transformed the lone nut into a leader.
 So, as we're told that we should all be leaders, that would be really ineffective.